gilch/hissp/docs/style_guide.rst

   Prefer a more meaningful name, as ``args``.

-Prepend an ``i`` to the variable name for once-through iterators, especially when you call `iter` on a variable with otherwise the same name:
+Prepend an ``i`` to the variable name for once-through iterators, especially when you call :func:`iter` on a variable with otherwise the same name:

 .. code-block:: Lissp